ahmadfajar/vue-mdbootstrap-docs/src/docs/references.md

 :::lead
-Table of contents Vue MdBootstrap reference
+Table of contents for the Vue MDBootstrap reference
 :::

 <div class="h3">Coming soon...</div>